ramirezversion/WifiTracker/README.md

 With all this information is relatively simple to create a script to get the list of devices each 60 seconds and compare it with the previous value stored in a local json file.

+To use the provided example you only have to install the python requirements, change your user id and password and fulfill the Telegram Bot chat id and token.
+Then you can run the example.
+It has been made only for Python3.

 ## Next steps and ToDo
 I am finishing the testing phase of this example and I know that I am not a developer so I have a lot of things to improve in the script.
 Please, feel free to open a pull request or contact me if you have some questions to be clarified or some ideas to add.